dzhsurf/flexiagent/examples/README.md

 # Examples

 Currently, there are the following examples:
-- gradio-simple-chatbot: A simple ChatBot built with Gradio
+- gradio-simple-chatbot: A simple ChatBot built with Gradio.
+- gradio-text2sql-qa-chatbot: A QA ChatBot with Text2SQL.